Therealchainman/archive-cp/atcoder/beginner309.md

 ## F - Box in Box

 ### Solution 1:  sort + offline queries + minimum segment tree + coordinate compression

+This is good segment tree problem you can sort It turns out that you can use any permutation of h, w, d with some rotation of a rectangular prism.
+So then what you can do is consider the problem of sorting by h in ascending order, so that for j > i it is true that hj >= hi.
+So smaller ones processed first, But since they can be equal you will want to sort wi in descending order.
+Then what can be done is created a segment tree that will hold the minimum di for each wi.
+Need to use coordinate compression on wi and segment tree.
+Then can query a range from [0, wi - 1] with segment tree to get minimum di and if di < dj, it is already guaranteed wi < wj and that hi < hj.  so that is the solution.

 ```py
 import math